 Intelligence and stupidity are tricky terms.
 I’m not going to define them rigorously so I'll just say, in the simplest sense, that intelligence is the ability to understand complicated ideas.
 And most people can do it.
 Some people are better than others sure, but very few people are utterly incapable of understanding something if a) they want to learn it and b) it’s explained well.

-I’m guilty of them all.
+I’m probably guilty of them all.

 1) Confirmation Bias